alessiodimonte/TER/README.md

 ![image](https://user-images.githubusercontent.com/23140351/153868613-5f47b7dd-7309-4234-8f3c-a2907c5d8c66.png)

 4.12.
-Open the UI installed locally and follow the instructions of steps 1 and 2 (import images and annotations &arr see the result)
+Open the UI installed locally and follow the instructions of steps 1 and 2 (import images and annotations &#8594; see the result)

 ![image](https://user-images.githubusercontent.com/23140351/153868709-649a72ea-fee6-4a04-b955-7914975adde0.png)